How Big Was A Short Faced Bear

 Arctodus simus was not just another bear; it was a dominant force in its environment.
 Its massive size gave it a significant advantage over other predators and prey alike.
 These bears inhabited a range of habitats, from the woodlands of California to the grasslands of the Great Plains.
 Their fossil remains have been found across North America, indicating a widespread distribution and successful adaptation to various ecological niches.

-However, the term "short-faced" can be a bit misleading.
-While their snouts were indeed proportionally shorter than those of modern bears, the most striking feature of Arctodus simus was its long legs.
+Still, the term "short-faced" can be a bit misleading.
+Because of that, while their snouts were indeed proportionally shorter than those of modern bears, the most striking feature of Arctodus simus was its long legs.
 These elongated limbs allowed the bear to achieve incredible speeds, likely making it one of the fastest terrestrial predators of its time.
 Picture a bear that could not only overpower its prey but also outrun it – a truly formidable combination.

 Comprehensive Overview